-Up-to-date personal data, key work experience and the most significant other relevant positions of the Board members can be found on OP Financial Group's debt investors pages at www.op.fi > OP Financial Group > Debt investors > Corporate Governance (OP Mortgage Bank) > Board members.
+Up-to-date personal data, key work experience and the most significant other relevant positions of the Board members can be found in English on OP Financial Group's debt investors pages at www.op.fi - OP Financial Group - Debt investors - Corporate Governance (OP Mortgage Bank) - Board members.

-The Board of Directors had 12 meetings in 2020.
+In 2023, the Board of Directors had 11 meetings.
 The Board members' meeting attendance rate was 100%.